ArjunJadeja/samachar/README.md

 See [Contributing Guidelines](CONTRIBUTING.md).

 ## Contact
-You can connect with me on [LinkedIn](https://www.linkedin.com/in/arjun-jadeja/)
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/arjun-jadeja/)

 ## License
 ```xml